 On Thursday, March 27th, Mayor James unveiled city government’s blueprint for women’s empowerment.
-This initiative, the first of its kind in the nation, culminates a five-month-long collaboration between the Mayor’s Office, Central Exchange, Women’s Foundation of Greater Kansas City, and UMKC’s Women’s Center.
+This initiative, the first of its kind in the nation, culminates a five-month-long collaboration between the Mayor’s Office, Central Exchange, Women’s Foundation, and UMKC’s Women’s Center.

 Join the Mayor’s Office along with private, public & nonprofits for a day of dynamic discussion on issues affecting women in the workplace on Friday, September 18.

 Kauffman Foundation Conference Center

 As Mayor, I attend meetings all across this City and when I do, I often find myself surrounded by men.
 It’s not enough to point that fact out.
 I want to do my part to change it.